 The most common clinical presentations of LEMS are proximal muscle weakness and easy fatigability that may lead to difficulty walking and climbing stairs.
 The classical triad of LEMS includes proximal leg weakness, hyporeflexia or areflexia, and cholinergic dysautonomia (dry mouth, impotence, etc.) Ocular bulbar weakness is rare.
 Symptoms can be life threatening when the weakness involves respiratory muscles.
 Approximately 50%-60% of LEMS patients have an underlying malignancy, typically small cell lung cancer (SCLC).2-4

-Catalyst has completed the FDA clinical development and is working towards filing an NDA to secure FDA approval for amifampridine phosphate, a neuronal potassium channel blocker, for the treatment of LEMS.
+Catalyst has completed the FDA clinical development and secured FDA approval for amifampridine, a neuronal potassium channel blocker, for the treatment of LEMS.

-Amifampridine phosphate has already received orphan drug designation and Breakthrough Therapy designation for LEMS from the FDA.
-In 2018, Catalyst will file an NDA for amifampridine phosphate and its use in LEMS.
+Amifampridine previously received orphan drug designation and Breakthrough Therapy designation for LEMS from the FDA.
+In 2018, Catalyst filed an NDA for amifampridine use in LEMS.
 As of November 2018, amifampridine is the only evidence-based, FDA-approved treatment for adult patients with Lambert-Eaton Myasthenic Syndrome (LEMS).

 First LEMS Phase 3 Trial (LMS-002)

 LMS-002 is a phase 3, multicenter, double-blind, placebo-controlled, randomized (1:1), discontinuation study, designed in 4 parts to evaluate the efficacy and safety of multiple-dose administration amifampridine in patients with LEMS.

 - Change in QMG score* from baseline (day 0) to day 14

 - Change in SGI score† from baseline (day 0) to day 14

 - Change in T25FW score‡ from baseline (day 0) to day 14